Agave Surfboards v's Balsawood Surfboards

 Agave Surfboards Explained compared to Balsawood surfboards

-The Construction Process
+The Construction Process of an agave blank

 1. Harvesting: The stalks must be harvested after the plant has flowered and dried out naturally.